 I am happy and proud to say that, after several tries, I have perfected my version of this well-known cake of British origin.
 My research has uncovered this interesting “fact” – namely, that this is supposed to be the only cake Queen Elizabeth makes herself.
-That said – and it may be disputed by people reading this – it is one of the best cakes I have ever made.
-Redolent with dates, this classic confection is moist and topped with a crisp coconut broiled icing.
+Redolent with dates, this sweet confection is moist and topped with a crisp coconut broiled icing.
+Bob’s Red Mill, available in most supermarkets and health food stores, makes unsweetened shredded coconut.
 Make sure to use dates without pits.
-I added chopped apples to give a little tang to the traditional recipe – it is still a sweet cake that benefits from being served with tart baked plums and vanilla ice cream or thickened yogurt.
-I grease the sides and bottom of the pan with butter or oil and only line the bottom with parchment paper.
-I didn’t have cream for the topping the last time I made the cake and substituted vanilla ice cream – it worked famously.
+I added chopped apples to give a little tang to the traditional recipe – it is still a sweet cake that benefits from being served with tart baked or poached plums and vanilla or lemon yogurt.
+I grease the sides and bottom of the pan with oil and only line the bottom with parchment paper.
 This cake tastes even better the day after it’s made stored at room temperature under a cake dome.

 ½ cup (1 stick) butter, at room temperature